tangina-sultana/HDTQ/README.md

 ## Usage

-Examples on how to use this library are provided in the org.rdfhdt.hdt.example package of the hdt-java-core module.
+Examples on how to use this library are provided in the org.rdfhdt.hdt.example package of the hdt-java-core module (in src/main/java).
+To test the functionality, one can execute the JUnit tests in org.rdfhdt.hdt.graphs package of the hdt-java-core module (in src/test/java).

 ## License